 “I know I need to do more to market my agency to secure more of my dream clients, but surely my portfolio and track record should speak for themselves!
 And anyway, I’ve got enough to think about working on my client projects!”

-I have this conversation time and time again with agency founders, especially those who used to work for bigger agencies (where someone else takes care of the marketing!)
-More often or not, they find themselves stuck with working in their business rather than on it.
+I have this conversation time and time again with agency founders, especially those who used to work for bigger companies (where someone else takes care of the marketing!):

 - They don’t like tooting their own horn